nsfrontera/Cybersecurity-Writeups/README.md

 # Cybersecurity-Writeups
-Solutions to various CTF exercises
+Solutions to various CTF exercises and Competitions.